dariocharles/js-milestone-project/README.md

 - Colour Scheme
   - The main colour used is green and was chosen because it gives the website a bright and inviting feel.
 - Style
-  - I choice the layout of the game to resemble a deck of cards so that it was familiar and easily understood by the user.
+  - I chose the layout of the game to resemble a deck of cards so that it was familiar and easily understood by the user.

 ### Wireframe